Candy Party Theme Itinerary

-Not only does this theme work perfectly for a Christmas party, but also for any December birthday.
-It doesn't matter what you're celebrating, the following itinerary is here for your convenience:
+Not only does this theme work perfectly for a Christmas party, but also for any December birthdays or feasts you're going to be celebrating.

 Having a pizza delivery scheduled makes a great lunch at a party where there will be plenty of excitement and candy feasting going on before it gets there.